Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

-The Milwaukee Bucks, Grayson Allen included, will be in action at 7:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.
+Grayson Allen and the rest of the Milwaukee Bucks face the Miami Heat in the NBA Playoffs on Wednesday, at 9:30 PM ET.

-We're going to break down Allen's prop bets, using stats and trends to help you make good picks.
+With prop bets available for Allen, let's break down some stats and trends to help you find good wagers.

 Grayson Allen Prop Bets vs. the Heat